cloudfour/lighthouse-parade/.changeset/curvy-bugs-smoke.md

 'lighthouse-parade': major
 ---

-Allow specifying lighthouse categories (not just performance) using the `--lh:only-categories` flag (the default now runs all categories)
+Allow specifying lighthouse categories (not just performance) using the `--lighthouse-category` flag (the default now runs all categories).
+You can pass the flag multiple times to enable multiple categories.